 UltraCMOS® Process Technology Overview

-The UltraCMOS process is a patented Silicon-on-Sapphire technology (SOS) that has for years been recognized as a technically superior semiconductor vehicle reserved for highly specialized military and space projects.
+Peregrine continues to use a patented, UltraCMOS Silicon-on-Sapphire technology (SOS) for many markets where it delivers advantageous performance.
+For years SOS has been recognized as a technically superior semiconductor vehicle reserved for highly specialized military and space projects.
 SOS was thought to be impossible to manufacture in commercial volumes at a reasonable cost.
 Overcoming these challenges without sacrificing the inherent benefits of the technology took many years of research and development, all now protected by numerous patents.
-The UltraCMOS® process is the industry’s first and only commercially qualified use of Ultra-Thin-Silicon (UTSi®) on sapphire substrates.
+The UltraCMOS process is the industry’s first and only commercially qualified use of Ultra-Thin-Silicon (UTSi) on sapphire substrates.

 This monolithic integration provides significant performance advantages over competing mixed-signal processes such as GaAs, SiGe, BiCMOS and bulk silicon CMOS in applications where RF performance, low power and integration are paramount.
-Additionally, because UltraCMOS devices are fabricated in standard high-volume CMOS facilities, products benefit from the fundamental reliability, cost effectiveness, high yields, scalability and integration of CMOS, while achieving the peak performance levels historically expected from SiGe and GaAs.
+Because UltraCMOS devices are fabricated in standard high-volume CMOS facilities, products benefit from the fundamental reliability, cost effectiveness, high yields, scalability and integration of CMOS, while achieving the peak performance levels historically expected from SiGe and GaAs.

 Peregrine’s combination of process architecture, circuit designs, and device modeling has enabled an accelerated technology roadmap.
 The on-resistance, off-capacitance (RonCoff) product is a key figure of merit for RF process technologies and important in the selection of RFFE components.
 Figure 2 shows how UltraCMOS technology benchmarks an average 36 percent RonCoff performance improvement – evidenced in linearity, insertion loss, and isolation capabilities – with each new generation.